vmario89/Attraccess/docs/developer/get-started.md

 ## Introduction

-Attraccess is a comprehensive resource management system for tracking and managing access to shared resources.
+FabAccess is a comprehensive resource management system for tracking and managing access to shared resources.
 This guide will help you get started with developing and enhancing the project.

 > [!NOTE]
-> This guide is intended for developers who want to contribute to or extend the Attraccess platform.
+> This guide is intended for developers who want to contribute to or extend the FabAccess platform.
 If you're looking for user documentation, please refer to the [User Guides](../user/) section.

 ## Technology Stack